-Like Abbot we had our doubts about Wood's experiment as soon as we saw it.
+We have our doubts about Wood's experiment.
 First it is documented so sketchily as to make it impossible to duplicate faithfully.
 Second, it contradicts the understanding of a century of physicists who preceded Wood, starting with Fourier in 1824.
 Third, calculation of the quantity of heat that should be trapped by the glass window in Wood's experiment shows that fully two-thirds of the heat entering the box fails to be transmitted back through the window, raising the question of how that heat is able to leave the box without raising its temperature significantly.
 Wood makes no attempt to reconcile his one observation with this elephant in the room.

 To get a better understanding of the situation we constructed not two but three boxes differing only in their windows.
 These are shown below, numbered 1 to 3 from east to west.
 The location is 37 degrees north of the equator and the photos were taken at about 2 pm on 11/28/09.